-Accessing and navigating online portals--More recently, access to this information is often provided through institution-specific online portals.
-These online portals can sometimes be challenging to navigate.
-In addition, they create an extra barrier for students who have limited internet access, causing some to miss timely access to essential information.
+Accessing and navigating online portals-More recently, access to this information has often been provided through institution-specific online portals.
+These portals can sometimes be challenging to navigate.
+In addition, they create an extra barrier for students with limited internet access, causing some to miss timely access to essential information.